 The textile industry consumes 100 billion cubic meters of water per year.
 That's around 4% of the planet's drinking water resources.
 That's the equivalent of 37 million Olympic-sized swimming pools every year.

-Over 70% of the fashion industry's emissions come from upstream operations in the supply chain*.
-This mainly concerns the production of materials: cultivation or breeding and transformation processes.
-That's where we've chosen to start and focus our efforts.
+More than 70% of the fashion industry's emissions come from upstream operations in the supply chain*.
+This primarily relates to material production: cultivation or farming and processing.
+This is where we chose to start and where we are focusing our efforts.

 *McKinsey & Company 2020 Report in partnership with the Global Fashion Agenda (GFA)